XinyuFeng/CarND-Behavioral-Cloning-P3/writeup_template.md

 The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the Nvidia's model, I thought this model might be appropriate because it's well documented.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set(20% validation set).
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, initially, I try to reduce the number of epochs from 10 to 3, but the overall loss was high

 Then I ...